Why are Copper Prices so high?

 What are the short-term drivers of Copper prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - Copper (CMX) - Copper LME Closing Stock - Copper Ore exports from Peru - The net positions of speculators on the LME Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis
+Over the 1 Month horizon the outlook is bearish due to drivers such as: - Copper (CMX) - Copper Ore exports from Peru Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Copper Cathodes exports from Peru - Copper Ingots exports from Peru

 What are the long-term drivers of Copper prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Short term price trends - EWMA-based technical analysis - Movements in the Chinese Yuan - Copper LME Closing Stock Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on COMEX
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - EWMA-based technical analysis - Movements in the Chinese Yuan - Copper LME Closing Stock - Satellite-observed activity in Beunavista Del Cobre Mine - Short term price trends Br(None)

 Will the price of Copper go up?